Car Accidents

 • Soft Tissue Injuries — Painful sprains, strains, and tears in your muscles, ligaments, or tendons may result from a rear-end collision.

 When the rear-crashing vehicle is a large commercial tractor-trailer weighing in at more than 80,000 pounds, the injuries to the other driver or drivers and the damages that ensure are more than likely going to be immense.
-When a driver is in an accident where they are rear-ended, a big rig may simply roll over the entire passenger vehicle, causing horrible injuries and even sudden death.
+When a driver is in a collision where they are rear-ended, a big rig may roll over the entire passenger vehicle, causing horrible injuries and even sudden death.

 In addition, the cost of medical bills, vehicle repairs, and other expenses incurred by the victim of a rear-end truck collision are likely to be astronomical.
 That’s not to mention the fact that the process of medical treatment followed by rehabilitation can be physically and emotionally exhausting, especially when combined with the stress of fighting the trucking company or their insurance company for fair compensation for damages.